Partners Group (PGHN): Analysis of the Swiss Private Equity Leader

 Partners Group PGHN — 2026 analysis of the Swiss private assets manager: private equity, private debt and infrastructure

-Following a steep stock market correction of -38.6% over the past 12 months, it is time to revisit this analysis and assess whether the stock now represents a genuine opportunity — or whether market concerns are fully warranted.
+After a significant stock market correction — the share has shed nearly -13% over the past 12 months, trading at its current price of CHF 915 — the time has come to assess whether the stock represents a genuine opportunity or whether market concerns remain fully warranted.

 A strategic positioning in private markets